Anqi-Xu/Responsible-Data-Journalism-amid-COVID-19/README.md

 Responsible-Data-Journalism-amid-COVID-19
 ===
+Canada cases and vaccinations predictions (Last updated 2021/08/03)
+---
+I tested nine models to predict the cumulative number of cases and vaccinations in Canada in July, and came to the following conclusions.
+For the cumulative number of cases, the SARIMA Model performs best.
+For the number of vaccinations, Holt's Linear Regression performs best.
+The two jupter notebooks have been uploaded into the folder: Prediction Code.

+---
 Covid-19 Timeseries Dataset (Last updated 2021/07/27)
 ---
 I collected the data on 7/24/2021 and 7/25/2021 and compiled this covid-19 time series dataset.
 The following is a detailed introduction for each data set.
 (The latest update time of the data is around 2021/7/22).